 Do you offer tours in foreign languages?

 Yes.
 The Red and White offers the only bay cruises in San Francisco with multilingual Personal Audio sets.
-You can enjoy the Golden Gate Bay Cruise® and Bridge 2 Bridge Cruise® in 16 languages, including English, Español, Français, Deutsch, Português, Japanese FAQs, Chinese FAQs, Korean FAQs, русский, ภาษาไทย, हिन्दी, Italiano, Hebrew, Vietnamese, Arabic, and Bahasa Indonesian.
+You can enjoy the Golden Gate Bay Cruise® and Bridge 2 Bridge Cruise® in 16 languages, including English, Español, Français, Deutsch, Português, Japanese, Chinese, Korean, русский, ภาษาไทย, हिन्दी, Italiano, Hebrew, Vietnamese, Arabic, and Bahasa Indonesian.
 Just pick up a headphone and radio when boarding the vessel, select your language channel provided from the helpful signs located throughout each vessel, and tune in!

 Can I rent a boat for an event?